 OISE has a great deal of expertise in the area of qualitative, quantitative and mixed research methodology.
 We offer a wide variety of research methodology courses through our various programs that range from introductory to advanced levels.
 We also offer courses that are specific to a particular topic or discipline.
 Many programs require students to take one or more methodology courses to complete their program of study.
 It is the student’s responsibility to understand the requirements for their program.
 In some cases, it may be possible to take a research methodology course in another program or department to fulfill their program requirements but students should consult with their supervisor or faculty advisor before enrolling in any course outside of their program.
 Research methodology courses are flagged by an [RM] in the courses listed for each program.

 Each department also offers a number of Special Topics courses in specific areas not already covered in regular course offerings.

-Students who experience illness or injury and are requesting consideration are required to visit a physician and submit the University of Toronto "Verification of Student Illness or Injury Form" to OISE's Office of the Registrar and Student Services.
+Students who experience illness or injury and are requesting consideration are required to submit the relevant student form to OISE's Registrar’s Office and Student Experience (ROSE).
 Guidance for completion is included on the form itself.
-Students can download a copy of the form from the Office of the Registrar and Student Services website or they can pick one up from the ORSS on the 8th floor of OISE.
+Students can download a copy of the form from the Registrar’s Office and Student Experience website or they can pick one up from ROSE on the 8th floor of OISE.

-OISE students requesting consideration are asked to arrange an appointment with an advisor in the Office of the Registrar and Student Services.
+OISE students requesting consideration are asked to arrange an appointment with an advisor in the Registrar's Office and Student Experience.

 All PhD students, and EdD students who have completed one-year of full-time study, will register for the Fall, Winter and Summer Sessions when they register in September.
 (NOTE: Part-time EdD students are automatically registered for the Summer Session if they were registered for both the Fall and Winter Sessions.)